zarethrex/ansible-role-vagrantfile/README.md

 - `vagrantfile_location`: Directory in which to place the Vagrantfile.
 - `vagrantfile_virtual_machines`: Define the specifications for each virtual machine to add, argument is a list of dictionaries with arguments:
     - `box`: The box to use for this virtual machine.
     - `label`: Unique label for this machine in the Vagrantfile.
     - `memory`: The memory allocation for the virtual machine, default is `2048`.
     - `cpus`: The number of CPUs for the virtual machine, default is `2`.
     - `name`: The name defined within the provider of the virtual machine.
     - `provider`: Which provider to use, options are `virtualbox`.
+    - `network`: VM network configurations:
+        - `port_forwarding`: List of mappings for ports to forward to host, in the form `host: <int>` and `port: <int>`
+        - `private_network`: Use a private network:
+            - `type`: Type for the private network.
     - `provision`: Run provisioning on the virtual machine, dictionary containing provisioner options:
         - `shell`: Optional string defining shell script to execute on creation.
         - `ansible`: Optional dictionary defining Ansible as a provisioner, with options:
             - `groups`: List of groups to add the virtual machine to in the Ansible inventory.
             - `playbook`: Path to the Ansible playbook to use.
 - `vagrantfile_minimum_vagrant_version`: Specify a minimum working Vagrant version, default is unspecified.
 - `vagrantfile_state`: State of Vagrantfile on system, either `present` or `absent`, default `present`.
 - `vagrantfile_sync_directories`: List of directories to synchronize between host and target (see examples below), default `[]`.